takeshishimada/BZObjectStore/README.md

 }
 ```

-### TODO
-Migration functions

 ### Restricted
 - Readonly property always will be ignored.
-- Identical attribute value can not be changed after object saving.
 - Background process methods can not be used in inTransactionInBackground method.